JamieTaylor94/jt-domain-driven-design-example/README.md

 The purpose of this repository is to serve as a personal reference for implementing a basic structure of Domain-Driven Design (DDD) and hexagonal architecture.

-Most of this isn't fact just my opinion at the time of writing.
+Most of this is just my opinion at the time of writing and is likely not 100% correct and I generated the benefits and drawbacks.

 ## Domain